Carrboro Connects: Creating Community Together!

 - The 203 South Greensboro Project -Public Hearing on Schematic Design and Project Cost

 The Council received public comment and authorized continued plans on the 203 South Greensboro Project.
+The Council directed additional problem-solving with regards to parking demand and use, and for review of additional bicycle parking.
 Review the design schematics and details at https://townofcarrboro.org/1151/The-203-Project

 View the complete agenda at https://bit.ly/3eZmxcr and access the meeting video at https://carrboro.legistar.com/